 - Chromatic Aberrations

 - Focus shift

 - Further Reading

 Specifications / Version History

-Miyazaki made several 50mm lenses, I am reviewing the MS-Optics 50mm 1.0 ISM here which has the following specifications:
+Miyazaki made several 50mm lenses, all covered in my Overview: MS-Optics M-mount lenses.
+I am reviewing the MS-Optics 50mm 1.0 ISM here which has the following specifications:

 - Diameter: 56mm